-Program Actions Timeline Target Area Outcomes New Opportunities in New Opportunities in High Resource Areas (High Priority) Contributing Factors: Land use desi gnations and zoning regulatio ns Location and type of affordable housing Program 1: Maintain Proactively outreach to Annually High and Highest Facilitate develop- a Residential Sites developers about Resource, targeting ment 2,217 units, Inventory opportunities. the higher income including 1,075 tracts, and RCAA affordable units; aim Program 2: Surplus Further develop conceptual Within 1 year Site 3 to achieve 50% of Land Act plans and make determina- from July 2023, or new units in Higher tion regarding possible HCD certification Resource Areas subdivision of Site 3. of Housing Actively market the site and Element, which- reach conclusion regarding ever occurs first. the importation of dirt to As an exception, if be able to deliver a Pad- the conclusion is ready site to potential to move forward developers. with the import of Establish a priority dirt, this will occur processing procedure, with 2 to 3 years from
+Program Actions Timeline Target Area Outcomes New Opportunities in High Resource Areas (High Priority) Contributing Factors: Land use desi ignations and zoning regulatio ns Location and type of affordable housing Program 1: Maintain Proactively outreach to Annually High and Highest Facilitate develop- a Residential Sites developers about Resource, targeting ment 2,217 units, Inventory opportunities. the higher income including 1,075 tracts, and RCAA affordable units; aim Program 2: Surplus Further develop conceptual Within 1 year Site 3 to achieve 50% of Land Act plans and make determina- from July 2023, or new units in Higher tion regarding possible HCD certification Resource Areas subdivision of Site 3. of Housing Actively market the site and Element, which- reach conclusion regarding ever occurs first. the importation of dirt to As an exception, if be able to deliver a Pad- the conclusion is ready site to potential to move forward developers. with the import of Establish a priority dirt, this will occur processing procedure, with 2 to 3 years from

-^{}Deed-restricted affordable units

 Program Actions Timeline Target Area Outcomes

 fee waivers and grant other July 1, 2023 or

 incentives and concessions from HCD certi-

 as appropriate, including fication of

 the need and applicability Housing Element,

 for CDBG Funding. whichever occurs

-first.
+lor ebber unding. first.

-Program 5: Rezone a total of four Complete the High and Highest
+Program 5: Rezone a total of four Complete the High and Highest -

 Expanding Housing additional parcels to rezoning by the Resource, targeting

 Opportunities provide expanded end of 2024. the higher income

-opportunities for housing. tracts, and RCAA
+opportunities opportunities for housing. tracts, and RCAA

-Program 14: Advance an Inclusionary Adopt ordinance Citywide
+Program 14: Advance an Inclusionary Adopt ordinance Citywide -

 Inclusionary Housing Ordinance to City by the end of

 Requirements Council for adoption.
 2023.

-Housing Mobility (High Priority)
+Housing Mobility (Hi • 2025.

-Contributing Factors:
+Contributing Factors

-- Availability of affordable units in a range of sizes and types - Displacement of residents due to economic pressures - Lack of affordable, integrated housing for persons who need supportive needs - Regulatory barriers to providing housing and supportive services for persons with disabilities

-Program 6: ADU Develop additional incentives and tools to facilitate ADU construction.
-By end of 2023 High and Highest Resource Areas, targeting the higher Facilitate 128 ADUs over 8 years, including eight as Promote funding available from Orange County Housing Finance Trust's Affordable ADU Loan Program Annually income tracts, and RCAA affordable ADUs Apply for funding available at the State to assist lower and moderate-income homeowners to develop ADUs.
-Annually Program 7: Affordable Housing Development Prioritize funding for projects that set aside units for special needs populations and those with extremely low incomes.
-2021-2029 Citywide Aim to achieve 20% of the affordable units to be targeted for special needs groups.
-Aim to achieve 10% of the affordable units to be targeted for extremely low income households.
-Aim to achieve 20% of the affordable units to be targeted for large households.
-Program 8: Housing Choice Vouchers Create a Fair Housing Fact Sheet with emphasis on the new source of income By the end of 2023 High and Highest Resource Areas, targeting the higher Aim to increase the use of HCVs by 10% over 8 years.
+- cizes and types

+of affordable units in a range of

+nt of residents due to economic - a a subbas a sub-

+dable, integrated housing for p

+parriers to providing housing ar

+Program 6: ADU Develop additional By end of 2023 High and Highest Facilitate 128 ADUs

+incentives and tools to Resource Areas, over 8 years,

+facilitate ADU construction. targeting the higher including eight as

+Promote funding available Annually income tracts, and affordable ADUs

+from Orange County RCAA

+Housing Finance Trust's

+Affordable ADU Loan

+Program

+Apply for funding available Annually

+at the State to assist lower

+and moderate-income

+homeowners to develop

+ADUs.

+Program 7: Prioritize funding for 2021-2029 Citywide Aim to achieve 20%

+Affordable Housing projects that set aside units of the affordable

+Development for special needs units to be targeted

+populations and those with for special needs

+extremely low incomes. groups.

+Aim to achieve 10%

+of the affordable

+units to be targeted

+-

+for extremely low

+income households.

+Aim to achieve 20%

+of the affordable

+units to be targeted

+for large house-

+holds.

+Program 8: Housing Create a Fair Housing Fact By the end of High and Highest holds.
+Aim to increase the

+Program 8: Housing Choice Vouchers Create a Fair Housing Fact Sheet with emphasis on the By the end of 2023 High and Highest Resource Areas,